 The Dean of Chapel holds overall responsibility for the College Chapel and Clergy.

-Amongst his other publications are The Justification of Science and the Rationality of Religious Belief (OUP, 1990), Christian Ethics and Contemporary Moral Problems (CUP, 1999), and Christian Ethics: A Brief History (Blackwells, 2009).
+His other publications include Christian Ethics and Contemporary Moral Problems (CUP, 1999), and Christian Ethics: A Brief History (Blackwells, 2009).

 He is currently a member of the Ministry of Defence's Advisory Committee on Less Lethal Weapons.
 Amongst his previous committee experience, he chaired a Committee of Enquiry for the Ministry of Agriculture from 1993 to 1995, the CJD Incidents Panel at the Department of Health, the Home Office’s Animal Procedures Committee from 1998 to 2006, and the Shell Panel on Animal Testing from 2002 to 2009.
 He also served as a member of the Royal Commission on Environmental Pollution for six years and recently completed a nine-year term on the board of the Human Tissue Authority.

-He has a particular interest in matters to do with ethical investment and good business, and has served for eight years on advisory boards for F&C Asset Management, and now also for Schroders, in the City of London.
-At Trinity he has recently taken on a new responsibility as Fellow for Development, working with the Alumni Relations and Development Office to seek support for the College in its various initiatives to support students and advance research.
+He has a particular interest in matters to do with ethical investment and good business, and has served for eight years on advisory boards for F&C Asset Management and Friend’s Life, in the City of London.

 Michael is a regular contributor to BBC Radio 4’s Thought for the Day on the Today programme.
 Any recent contributions to Thought for the Day may be found through the link.